* Global equity sell-off lifts demand for safe havens

 European stock markets were down as much as 3 percent in early Tuesday trade, sending the region's STOXX 600. to its lowest level in six months.

 "In the case of risk aversion, we might see support for core government bonds," said Mathias van der Jeugt, head of market research at KBC.
 "But over the long term the (bond) sell-off will continue because growth is strong, inflation is rising and central banks are heading towards policy normalisation."

 In a speech on Monday, European Central Bank President Mario Draghi said the bank was increasingly confident that inflation would rise along with economic growth, but currency market volatility is a potential obstacle.

 Also on Tuesday, Germany sold just over 800 million euros of inflation-linked bonds maturing in 2026, while Austria sold 700 million euros of five-year bonds.

-An expected Greek sale of seven-year bonds did not happen on Tuesday against the backdrop of volatile world markets, sources close to the deal told IFR, a Thomson Reuters service.
+An expected Greek sale of seven-year bonds will not happen on Tuesday against the backdrop of volatile world markets, sources close to the deal told IFR, a Thomson Reuters service.